 The Ethics of AI: Deepfake Porn & ChatGPT

 Is technology evolving too quickly for us to steward it ethically?

 Set Your Pulse: Take a breath.
-Release the tension in your body.
-Place attention on your physical heart.
-Breathe slowly into the area for 60 seconds, focusing on feeling a sense of ease.
+Turn your attention to your body and release any tension.
+Breathe slowly into the area of your heart for 60 seconds, focusing on feeling a sense of ease.
+Stay connected to your body as you read.
 Click here to learn why we suggest this.

 AI is both a fascinating topic to me and a scary one.
 On one hand AI has helped, and can continue to help, our lives in many ways - a statement that makes me slightly tense just to write because we’ve come to mostly think of AI as a ‘dangerous’ thing these days.
 Which brings me to my other point.